MekongDelta-mind/de_zoomcamp_2023_capstone/README.md

 - [git related common codes executed throughout the project lifecycle](#git-related-common-codes-executed-throughout-the-project-lifecycle)

 # de_zoomcamp_2023_capstone
-For the Final Capstone projectwe are going to use the Citi Bike Sharing data toget some insights and explain them using the vizualization .
+For the Final Capstone project we are going to use the Citi Bike Sharing data toget some insights and explain them using the vizualization .
 All the tools explained in the course has been used to help with the process.

 ## Problem Description
 ### An Intro about the Dataset: